segmentio/segment-docs/src/connections/destinations/catalog/actions-acoustic/index.md

 > info ""
 > You will want to work with your Acoustic Customer Success or Services resource to align this string with the Acoustic definition that defines your unique table for this data set.

-S3 Bucket Access Point Alias - The Alias of the Access Point created for your access to the S3 Bucket.
+- **S3 Bucket Access Point Alias**: The Alias of the Access Point created for your access to the S3 Bucket.
 Available from your Acoustic Customer Success or Services resource.

 S3 Access Key  -  S3 Access Key for the S3 bucket.
 Available from your Acoustic Customer Success or Services resource.